Common Names

 Clinical Summary

 Diindolylmethane (DIM) is a metabolite of Indole-3-carbinol (I3C), a compound found in cruciferous vegetables including broccoli, cabbage, and cauliflower.
-It is the most studied of all I3C metabolites and is thought to be superior to IC3 as a chemoprotective compound for breast cancer and prostate cancer (3).
+It is the most studied of all I3C metabolites and is thought to be superior to IC3 as a chemoprotective against breast and prostate cancers (3).

-In vitro and in animal studies suggest DIM has anti-inflammatory (16) (17), antiproliferative (16) and chemopreventive (18) effects, and may also help increase bone mass (19).
+Preclinical studies suggest DIM has anti-inflammatory (16) (17), antiproliferative (16) and chemopreventive (18) effects and may also help increase bone mass (19).

-However, studies in humans are quite limited.
-Data suggest daily supplementation with DIM may benefit patients with castration-resistant prostate cancer by inhibiting the androgen receptor (20), but studies are mixed on whether it exerts positive effects in women with cervical cell abnormalities (13) (21).
-One pilot study suggests DIM may lead to changes in estrogen metabolism in postmenopausal women with a history of early stage breast cancer (4).
+Limited human data indicate daily supplementation with DIM may benefit patients with castration-resistant prostate cancer by inhibiting the androgen receptor (20), but studies are mixed on whether it exerts positive effects in women with cervical cell abnormalities (13) (21).
+Small studies suggest DIM may lead to changes in estrogen metabolism in premenopausal (26), and postmenopausal women with a history of early stage breast cancer (4).
 In an RCT of estrogen receptor-positive breast cancer patients taking tamoxifen, daily DIM promoted an increase in the metabolite ratio of 2-hydroxyestrone (2-OHE1, anti-tumorigenic) to 16α-hydroxyestrone (16α-OHE1, pro-tumorigenic) (25).
 However, this increase was coupled with a reduction in metabolites from tamoxifen.
 More research is needed to elucidate the pharmacokinetics and clinical efficacy of tamoxifen when taken with DIM.

 Food Sources